 Planting an evergreen clematis in well-drained soil is essential, and it’s best to work organic compost into the soil.
 Evergreen clematis growing works best if you plant the vine in soil with a high organic content.

-When planting an evergreen clematis, you can help the vine by applying several inches of straw or leaf mulch on the soil above the vine’s root area.
-This keeps the roots cool in summers, warm in winters.
+When planting an evergreen clematis, you can help the vine by applying several inches (8 cm.) of straw or leaf mulch on the soil above the vine’s root area.
+This keeps the roots cool in summers and warm in winters.